A parametrized quasi-normal mode framework for non-Schwarzschild metrics: Conclusions

-The possibility to explicitly separate the two contributions could also be useful when complementary constraints on the metric can be provided, but not on the dynamics.
-Such a case may be possible with activities of the Event Horizon Telescope Collaboration \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022wkp}, which can in principle be used to study possible deviations from the Schwarzschild/Kerr metric of supermassive black holes, see e.g. Refs.~\cite{EventHorizonTelescope:2020qrl,Volkel:2020xlc,EventHorizonTelescope:2021dqv,Nampalliwar:2021oqr,Lara:2021zth,Kocherlakota:2022jnz,Ayzenberg:2022twz,EventHorizonTelescope:2022xqj} for some recent works.
-Other complementary constraints can also be obtained using x-ray spectroscopy, see. e.g. Refs.~\cite{Bambi:2016sac,Tripathi:2018lhx,Cardenas-Avendano:2019zxd}.
-Although it seems unlikely that observations of the same objects can be done using gravitational waves and one of these techniques in the foreseeable future, one can still combine constraints on individual metrics under certain assumptions, {\it e.g.}, assuming the way how the metric is modified happens in a similar way for all sources.
+The possibility to explicitly separate the two contributions could also be useful when complementary constraints on the metric are provided, but not on the dynamics.
+Such a case may be possible with activities of the Event Horizon Telescope Collaboration \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022wkp}, which can, in principle, be used to study possible deviations from the Schwarzschild/Kerr metric of supermassive black holes, see e.g. Refs.~\cite{EventHorizonTelescope:2020qrl,Volkel:2020xlc,EventHorizonTelescope:2021dqv,Nampalliwar:2021oqr,Lara:2021zth,Kocherlakota:2022jnz,Ayzenberg:2022twz,EventHorizonTelescope:2022xqj} for some recent works.
+Other complementary constraints can also be obtained using x-ray spectroscopy; see, e.g., Refs.~\cite{Bambi:2016sac,Tripathi:2018lhx,Cardenas-Avendano:2019zxd}.
+Although it seems unlikely that observations of the same objects can be done using gravitational waves and one of these techniques in the foreseeable future, one can still combine constraints on individual metrics under certain assumptions, {\it e.g.}, assuming that the way the metric is modified is similar for all sources.

 \acknowledgments We thank Enrico Barausse, Andrea Maselli and Masashi Kimura for providing feedback on the final version of the manuscript.
 We acknowledge financial support provided under the European Union's H2020 ERC Consolidator Grant ``GRavity from Astrophysical to Microscopic Scales'' grant agreement no.~GRAMS-815673.
+S.V.~acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG) - project number: 386119226.